pyguides

 app.run()

-The `1fr` unit means "one fraction" of available space, letting you create flexible proportions.
+The 1fr unit means “one fraction” of available space, letting you create flexible proportions.
+Run the script and you will see two horizontal rows of bordered boxes, each row sharing the terminal width.

 Textual supports a subset of CSS specifically designed for terminal rendering.
-You define styles in the `CSS` class attribute or external stylesheets.
+You define styles in the CSS class attribute or in an external .tcss stylesheet.

 from textual.app import App, ComposeResult